 4. For classification accuracy, I have data using multiple criterion measures and from multiple times of the year.
 Can I submit all of this information?

 Yes.
 The TRC encourages the submission of data using more than one criterion measure and from administrations at different times of year.
-The TRC will rate and report ratings on the chart for up to six sets of classification accuracy statistics: criterion measure 1 fall administration; criterion measure 1 winter administration; criterion measure 2 fall administration; criterion measure 2 winter administration; and criterion measure 2 spring administration.
-The specific criterion measure will be factored in to the overall classification accuracy rating.
+Users may be interested in knowing how well a measure predicts risk for more than one outcome, which is why evidence for more than one criterion measure can be useful.
+Additionally, in MTSS frameworks screening involves administration at several time points (i.e., fall, winter, and spring) across the school year, and it is important to understand the degree to which a screener has demonstrated classification accuracy at each of these administration time points.
+The TRC will rate and report ratings on the chart for up to six sets of classification accuracy statistics: criterion measure 1 fall administration; criterion measure 1 winter administration; criterion measure 1 spring administration; criterion measure 2 fall administration; criterion measure 2 winter administration; and criterion measure 2 spring administration.
+The specific criterion measures used will differ for each tool, and the appropriateness of the criterion measure will be factored into the overall classification accuracy rating.
 Submissions may include data for more than two criterion measures, but must specify which two should be rated.
 Users will be able to access information on all of the criterion measures, as well as the detailed data, by clicking on the appropriate cell in the chart.
 For time of year, vendors are asked to align administration time with the closest season (e.g., an October administration would be "fall" and a January administration would be "winter").
 Regardless of time of year, the TRC requires that at least 3 months pass between the administration of the screening measure and the outcome measure.
 Vendors are not required to submit classification accuracy data for all 6 categories; any category for which information is not available would be noted on the chart as "N/A" for "not applicable."